fruitTheory/M6502/README.md

-# M6502
+# fTnes

-Currently a 6502 microprocessor but PPU is on the way
+Currently a 6502 microprocessor but working on PPU
-if continue with emulation of NES, written in C
+to emulate a Nintendo Entertainment System(NES), written in C

 ## Features

 - Full emulation of the legal CPU opcodes
 - Emulation of primary system components I/O
 - Support for NROM games, non memory-mapped
+- Rendering of Sprite and Backgrounds

 ### Prerequisites